fscottfoti/togethermap-help/docs/getting_started.md

 *I see places, votes, and comments mentioned a lot - what are those?*

-Places are shapes on the map.
+Places are just shapes on the map.
 They can be markers, lines, or free-form shapes.
+We come from a GIS (Geographic Information Systems) background but we're hoping to conceptualize spatial data in a slightly more web-friendly way.

-Votes allows you to up and down-vote places within a collection, so you can keep track of consensus of a group, for instance.
+Votes allow you to up and down-vote places within a collection, so you can keep track of consensus of a group, for instance.

-Comments are responses about that place, similar to any other web comment board, except with a focus on a particular place.
+Comments are responses about a given place, similar to any other web comment board, except with a focus on a particular place.

 ## Collections